jumpingrivers/podcasts/docs/main.md

 Please feel free to add any missing group or conference.
 To propose a change, just click the pencil icon in the top left hand corner.

 This list is maintained by [Jumping Rivers](https://www.jumpingrivers.com).
+See

+ * [meetingsR](https://jumpingrivers.github.io/meetingsR/) for a list of R events and user groups.
+ * [meetingsDS](https://jumpingrivers.github.io/meetingsDS) for a list of Data science events and user groups.

 ## Technical bit